Thailand continues border operations as Trump’s ceasefire claim is disputed

 Reuters

-Thailand’s caretaker Prime Minister Anutin Charnvirakul said on Saturday that Thai forces would continue military action along the Cambodia border until Bangkok believes there is no longer a threat to Thai territory or civilians.
+Thailand’s caretaker Prime Minister Anutin Charnvirakul said on Saturday (13 December) that Thai forces would continue military action along the Cambodia border until Bangkok believes there is no longer a threat to Thai territory or civilians.

 Hun Manet said on Saturday he welcomed a proposal from Malaysian Prime Minister Anwar Ibrahim, who has been acting as a mediator, to stop hostilities from Saturday evening.
-Anwar, as chair of ASEAN, urged both sides to refrain from further military action starting 1500 GMT and said an ASEAN observer team led by Malaysia’s chief of defence forces would deploy to the border, with the U.S. government providing satellite monitoring support.
+Anwar, as chair of ASEAN, urged both sides to refrain from further military action from 1500 GMT and said an ASEAN observer team led by Malaysia’s chief of defence forces would deploy to the border, with the U.S. government providing satellite monitoring support.

-Thailand’s foreign minister said Bangkok would cooperate with the observer team, but argued any ceasefire announcement must be preceded by talks, saying it could not simply be declared while fighting continued.
+Thailand’s foreign minister said Bangkok would cooperate with the observer team but argued any ceasefire announcement must be preceded by talks, saying it could not simply be declared while fighting continued.
 Anutin also told reporters there had been no agreement to halt operations.

 Hundreds of thousands of people have been displaced on both sides of the border since the latest escalation, as civilians seek shelter from the cross-border fire.